aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module3-genai-applications/application-components.en.md

 ## Application Components

-- The file [`accounting-agent-demo.py`](../../static/code/accounting-agent-demo.py) consists of the agentic workflow prompt, the list of tools to call and the observability integration.
+- The file [`credit-underwriting-agent.py`](../../static/code/module3/credit-validation/credit-underwriting-agent.py) consists of the agentic workflow prompt, the list of tools to call and the observability integration.
 Make sure you can identify each part of the agentic application.
-- The files [`mcp-address-validator`](../../static/code/mcp-company-validatior.py) and [`mcp-address-validator`](../../static/code/mcp-company-validatior.py) are the MCP servers.
+- The files [`mcp-address-validator`](../../static/code/module3/credit-validation/mcp-address-validator.py) and [`mcp-income-employment-validator`](../../static/code/module3/credit-validation/mcp-income-employment-validator.py) are the MCP servers.
 See how they are exposing what they can do via the description of the mcp annotation.
+- Since we are using image of a loan application as part of our agentic flow.
+Adding the full image to every call will cost more in terms of input tokens to the model.
+So our agent will upload the file to S3 and the [`mcp-image-processor.py`](../../static/code/module3/credit-validation/mcp-image-processor.py) mcp server will download the file and send the image data to LLM to be extracted.
+Resulting in reducing the overall number of tokens (cost savings) and gives us flexibility to use a different model to extract information from an image.
 - The deployment files where they are deployed to Amazon EKS as pods.

 ### Challenge